[HISTORY: Adopted by the Mayor and Council of the Borough of Westwood 7-16-2019 by Ord. No. 19-9. Amendments noted where applicable.]

 - LOWEST FLOOR

 - The lowest floor of the lowest enclosed area (including basement).
-An unfinished or flood-resistant enclosure, useable solely for the parking of vehicles, building access or storage in an area other than a basement, is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of other applicable nonelevation design requirements of 44 CFR 60.3.
+An unfinished or flood-resistant enclosure, usable solely for the parking of vehicles, building access or storage in an area other than a basement is not considered a building's lowest floor provided that such enclosure is not built so as to render the structure in violation of other applicable nonelevation design requirements of 44 CFR 60.3.

 - MANUFACTURED HOME